 Apply to your chosen programmes via UCAS

 If you would like to apply to any of our full-time undergraduate degree programmes, you need to do so via the Universities and Colleges Admissions Service (UCAS).

 The UCAS system manages applications for undergraduate programmes at UK universities and colleges.

 The system allows you to apply for up to five different degree programmes or universities through one application.
 If you apply to other universities as well as the University of Edinburgh we will not be able to see your other choices and it will have no impact on how we assess your application.

-You can, if you wish, apply for more than one programme at the University of Edinburgh.
-If you plan to do this, we would advise you to discuss your choices first with the relevant College admissions office, and to make clear in your application which is your first choice.
+You may apply for more than one degree at the University of Edinburgh.
+If you plan to do this, you should discuss your choices with us before you submit your application.
+After you've applied you should then contact us to let us know which Edinburgh degree is your first choice.